samastur/notes/djangocon.eu/djangocon.eu_2016.md

 * Wombats poop cubes
 * Koala pouches are upside down, so are wombat pouches but that makes sense
 * Pyromania - falcon that starts bush fires as part of its hunting process
-* Australian sheep have learned to commando-roll over road rails (cows not yet)
+* Australian sheep have learned to commando-roll over road rails (cows not yet) - NOT TRUE
 * Emus - army once declared war on 20000 aggressive emus; emus won
 * Which one is a lie?
 * DjangoCon AU in August!